prof-rossetti/gwu-badm-2301-201509/README.md

  Emphasis on uses and applications as well as emerging managerial issues with the potential to reshape the form and function of information systems.

-Subject matter is traditionally organized into three general themes:
+Subject matter includes:

- 1. Business Problems and Information System Solutions
+ 1. The Role of Technology in Business
+ * Identification and Communication of Business Processes and Problems
- * Information Technology Overview
+ * Professional Business Technology Skills
- * Information System Implementation Strategy
+ * Information System Analysis, Planning, Design, and Implementation

 ## Location